 An office relocation notice will normally come in the form of a letter.
 The following should be included in your announcement letter:

 - The reasons as to why you are moving premises.
 These can include improved customer service or the need for a larger facility due to your business’s growth and success.

 - Remind the clients of how much you value their business.

 - Dates in which the current office will remain open until as well as the hours that it will be open from and to.

-Once your relocation plan has been analysed and assessed it is important to plan for the preparation of your office relocation.
-The best way to do this is by making a checklist with step by step planning and relocating guidelines.
+Once your relocation plan has been analyzed and assessed it is important to plan for the preparation of your office relocation.
+The best way to do this is by making a checklist with step-by-step planning and relocating guidelines.